orey/papers/docs/articles/mbse-vs-ea.md

 ### One or many?

-We have to says that we don't believe in unification, in the single modeling approach that covers any use case, in the "one size fits all" universal modeling language.
-That means syncretism: taking modeling languages for what they do best.
+<a name="bridge"></a>We have to say that we don't believe in unification, in the single modeling approach that covers any use case, in the "one size fits all" universal modeling language.
+That means we must use a syncretic approach: taking several modeling languages for what they do best.

-The problem of interlinking domains remains.

-This problem is generally solved by two approaches:
+<a name="linknote3"></a>The problem of interlinking models from different modeling languages remains.
+It can be solved by two approaches:

   * A tool based approach, integrating several metamodels together (with the risk of creating many semantic ambiguities by sticking together metamodels that have semantic overlap);
-  * A semantic approach where each modeling universe shares some concepts with other modeling universes, in an interoperability way.
+  * A semantic approach where each modeling universe shares some concepts with other modeling universes, in an interoperability way (semantic web techniques can be very usefull in that area [[3](#note3)]).

 <a name="figure8"></a>*Figure 8: Sharing concepts between two modeling languages*

 ![Sharing concepts](../yed/modeling-spaces.png)

 The second approach is shown in figure 8.
 Doing the exercise of concept sharing between different modeling languages is very healthy, because it will define what we want to really pilot at the project level.
 As the modeling languages are domain specific, they will be used at specific moments of the project and so the interfaces between the various modeling activities can be formalized.
-With the help of the common semantic concepts and relationships, we can define quite easily a maturity process of exchanges between the various poles of expertise of the project.
+With the help of the common semantic concepts and relationships, we can define quite easily a maturity process of exchanges between the various poles of expertise of the project during all the phases of its execution.

+## Conclusion

+### Using military frameworks for military contracts

+When the military customer requires it, the use of those frameworks is mandatory.

+Here are pieces of advice for a pertinent use of those frameworks:

+  * Identify from the scope of the project what views are really necessary, what they represent, who will look at them and if they are here just to communicate between customer and supplier or if they have an operational impact; That means preparing a lot the guidance conference of the project start;
+  * In case of operational impact, try to see if the military framework cannot be mapped to another modeling language, better suited for the the particular views; propose this kind of adaptations in the guidance conference and maintain cautiously the taxonomy views explaining those mappings;
+  * Identify in the military frameworks the modeling intentions (artifacts and relationships) that are relevant to the project and have them translated in the language you propose to use; that would create a "pattern library" of important topics to keep in the radar, even if the chosen working modeling language is not proposing it;
+  * Don't hesitate to use inter-domain views, views located in the round rectangle of [figure 8](#figure8); keep track of that in the taxonomy; Be opened to concept duplication in various domains if needed but be sure to trace those choices and to create reconciliation views.

+In all cases, discuss, debate and negotiate in order to find the best compromise between the interests of the customer and the ones of the supplier.
+Big projects are successful when people share and work together on complexity.

-## Using military frameworks in the industry
+### Using military frameworks in the industry

 Military frameworks are tuned to be used on the customer side: they rely on the hypothesis that the army is the customer and the industrial company (or companies) is (or are) the supplier(s).
 [Table 1](#table1) explains the foundations of the military concerns.
 Military preoccupations are very concrete: features and performance, money, schedule, operational model.

 Those concerns are not the ones of the supplier company, as shown in [Figure 2](#figure2) in the V-model.
-The supplier company would target an integration at other levels to be able to perform other tradeoffs than the military.
+The supplier company would target an integration at other levels to be able to perform other tradeoffs than the military, who is often an important customer but not the only one.

-Even for UAF, we have to be cautious about the real intentions behind a modeling and methodology framework, because those intentions are materialized inside the framework itself which is the result of a set of constraints: if the set of constraints is not the same, the result will probably won't be the same either.
+All military frameworks, even UAF, are the result of the works and experience of the military organizations trying to manage projects of billions of dollars/euros.
+Those military frameworks are born from the military *as a customer* constraints.
+When the set of constraints is different, which is the case for the supplier company as an industrial company, the framework needed will not be the same.

-The industrial world become more and more complex, some industrial companies are searching to define or reuse big modeling frameworks to ensure that every aspect of theirs problems is covered.
-Currently, there seem to be nothing obviously applicable for those industries on the market.
+The industrial world becoming more and more complex, many industrial companies are searching to define or reuse big modeling frameworks to ensure that every aspect of theirs problems is covered, and that they can do all the panels of their required tradeoffs.
+Currently, in the market, there seem to be no obvious integrated enterprise framework suiting the full range of their needs.

-For the industry currently and unfortunately, syncretism of modeling languages seems the only solution for now.
+For the industry currently and unfortunately, syncretism of modeling languages seems the only solution.

 ## Notes

-<a name="note1"></a>[1] On the other hand, concerning the product lifecycle and specifically the links between engineering and support, some other industry-specific standards are covering the process aspect of such a challenge: the [ASD standards](http://www.sx000i.org/).
-[Back to text](#linknote1).
+<a name="note1"></a>[1] On the other hand, concerning the product lifecycle and specifically the links between engineering and support, some other industry-specific standards are covering the process aspect of such a challenge: the [ASD standards](http://www.sx000i.org/) - [Back to text](#linknote1).

-<a name="note2"></a>[2] See the first NAF to Archimate mapping in the [online article](https://bizzdesign.com/blog/nato-architecture-framework-archimate/) of Mark Lankhorst.
-[Back to text](#linknote2).
+<a name="note2"></a>[2] See the first NAF to Archimate mapping in the [online article](https://bizzdesign.com/blog/nato-architecture-framework-archimate/) of Mark Lankhorst - [Back to text](#linknote2).

+<a name="note3"></a>[3] Please see also the [extensive works](https://www.linkedin.com/in/nfigay/detail/recent-activity/posts/) of Nicolas Figay on PLM interoperability and Archimate models interoperability - [Back to text](#linknote3).

 (*November 2019*)